divij5267/Derivatives-Pricing/README.md

 ## About Me:

-I am a [Your Current Status: e.g., recent graduate, aspiring quant, career changer] with a strong interest in quantitative finance and derivatives pricing.
-I am passionate about using my analytical and programming skills to solve complex problems in the financial markets.
-I am currently seeking opportunities in [Target Roles: e.g., quantitative research, quantitative development, risk management] where I can contribute my skills and continue to learn and grow.
-My background is in [Your Background: e.g., mathematics, statistics, computer science, finance].
+I am a currently pursuing my  Master's in Quantitative Management: Business Analytics at Duke's Fuqua School of Business with a strong interest in quantitative finance and applied Data Science.
+I am fervent about applying data science to unlock insights and drive performance in financial markets.
+I am currently seeking opportunities in Quantitative Finance & Data Science in Finance where I can contribute my skills and continue to learn and grow.

 ## Contact: